benelan/stencil-remix/README.md

 I haven't tried to transpile the modules with babel yet, if I get it working I'll add another branch and update this readme.
 Remix is an SSR framework so, even after transpiling, there will likely be additional complications using web components, which rely on browser APIs.

+### Update
-**Edit:** [Remix does not support prerendering at this time.](https://github.com/remix-run/remix/issues/179) I was able to get the components to [render on the client](https://github.com/benelan/stencil-remix/blob/fix/app/routes/index.jsx) on the `fix` branch.
+[Remix does not support prerendering at this time.](https://github.com/remix-run/remix/issues/179) I was able to get the components to [render on the client](https://github.com/benelan/stencil-remix/blob/fix/app/routes/index.jsx) on the [`fix` branch](https://github.com/benelan/stencil-remix/tree/fix#stencil-remix).
 However, you might as well use CRA if you can't render your UI on the server.
 The better option is to use NextJS or another framework that supports prerendering.

 ## Repro Setup/Steps